gramster/gramster.github.io/content/post/moving-to-hugo.md

 Hugo does not.
 I found a wrapper around `nbconvert`, [nb2hugo](https://github.com/vlunot/nb2hugo/) which does a decent job.
 In Nikola the front matter went into separate `.meta` files; I had to inline that as an initial cell in the notebooks and change the format to TOML (this inconsistency will likely drive me to use TOML everywhere soon).
-For now the process of coverting the notebooks is manual which isn't ideal but doesn't need to happen too often.
+For now the process of converting the notebooks is manual which isn't ideal but doesn't need to happen too often.
 I put all the notebooks in a folder named `notebooks`, and created a script in the same folder called `convert.sh`, with the contents: